Arc US 2019

 Biography

-Phil Bernstein is an architect, technologist and educator who is Associate Dean and Senior Lecturer at the Yale School of Architecture, where he received his B.A (honors) and M.Arch.
-He was formerly a Vice President at Autodesk where he was responsible for setting the company’s future vision and strategy for BIM technology as well as cultivating and sustaining the firm's relationships with strategic industry leaders and associations.
-Prior to Autodesk Phil was a principal at Pelli Clarke Pelli Architects where he managed many of the firm’s most complex commissions.
-Phil was honored twice by DesignIntelligence as one of the “30 Most Admired Educators in Architecture” and was named as an Outstanding Industry Contributor by the Connecticut Construction Institute.
-He is the author Architecture | Design | Data – Practice Competency in the Era of Computation (2018) and co-editor of Building (In) The Future: Recasting Labor in Architecture (2010), and speaks and writes extensively on technology, practice and project delivery.
-He is a Senior Fellow of the Design Futures Council and former Chair of the AIA National Contract Documents Committee.Synopsis
+Phil Bernstein FAIA, is an Associate Dean and Professor, Adjunct at the Yale School of Architecture, where he has taught courses in professional practice, project delivery, and technology since 1988.
+He was formerly a Vice President at Autodesk, where he was responsible for setting the company’s future vision and strategy for technology and sustaining the firm's relationships with strategic industry leaders and associations.
+Prior to joining Autodesk, Phil practiced architecture as a principal at Cesar Pelli & Associates (now Pelli Clarke + Partners) where he managed many of the firm’s most complex commissions including projects for Reagan National Airport, the Mayo Clinic, and Goldman Sachs.
+He writes extensively on issues of architectural practice and technology, and his books include Architecture | Design | Data – Practice Competency in the Era of Computation (Birkhauser, 2018) and Machine Design: Architectural Futures in the Era of Artificial Intelligence (RIBA, 2022).
+Phil has been honored twice by DesignIntelligence as one of the “30 Most Admired Educators in Architecture” and was named as an Outstanding Industry Contributor by the Connecticut Construction Institute.
+He received a Bachelor of Arts magna cum laude with Distinction in Architecture from Yale University and a Master of Architecture also from Yale.
+He is licensed to practice in California.

 This seminar begins with a macroeconomic overview of how the US economy is likely to perform in 2020, to gain better insight into how overall construction activity will perform during the coming year.
 To that end, Eisenberg will discuss how US GDP is likely to perform and the possible timing, and severity of the next recession by carefully examining household consumption, corporate investment, government spending and net exports.